-- appropriately managing Regional Council owned or managed land - identifying and then targeting degraded streams that would benefit from riparian management, and - providing information and encouragement to landowners to retire and plant riparian margins.
+- promoting means available to territorial authorities - appropriately managing Regional Council owned or managed land - identifying and then targeting degraded streams that would benefit from riparian management, and - providing information and encouragement to landowners to retire and plant riparian margins.

 The Council continues to work with territorial authorities to promote means available to them.
 It is investing additional funds so that Council land is managed appropriately, and is identifying streams, and types of streams that would benefit from riparian management.
 The next step in the programme is to target those streams and make progress in providing information and encouragement to landowners to retire and plant riparian margins.